-Everyone is familiar with the holy trinity of activities that the cliche Las Vegas bachelor party consists of.
-Copious consumption, gambling, and seeking out a gentlemen’s club or two find their way onto most bachelor party “to do” lists.
+Excessive consumption, gambling, and seeking out a gentlemen’s club or two find their way onto most bachelor party “to-do” lists.

-But outside of the obvious things to do during a Vegas bachelor party, what are some other ideas that will help fill the time?
-After all, you’ll need something to do during the day.
+But outside of the obvious, what are some other ideas that will help fill out your itinerary?

-I wanted to put together a rundown of Las Vegas bachelor party ideas that don’t involve bars, blackjack, or skin.
+I thought it would be helpful to compile a rundown of Las Vegas bachelor party ideas that don’t involve bars, blackjack, or skin.

-Rent a Suite Big Enough For The Whole Crew: There are numerous 2 and 3-bedroom suites offered by hotels on the Las Vegas Strip that could make for the perfect bachelor party accommodation.
+Rent a Suite Big Enough For Everyone: There are numerous 2 and 3-bedroom suites offered by hotels on the Las Vegas Strip that could make for the perfect accommodation for a crew.
 You don’t have to split up at the end of the night – Keep the party going.